symfony/symfony-docs/book/bundles.rst

 For simple configuration settings, rely on the default ``parameters`` entry of the Symfony2 configuration.
 Symfony2 parameters are simple key/value pairs; a value being any valid PHP value.
-Each parameter name must start with a lower-cased version of the bundle name (``hello`` for ``HelloBundle``, or ``sensio.social.blog`` for ``Sensio\Social\BlogBundle`` for instance).
+Each parameter name should start with a lower-cased version of the bundle name (``hello`` for ``HelloBundle``, or ``sensio.social.blog`` for ``Sensio\Social\BlogBundle`` for instance).